Code-Institute-Submissions/holiday-destination-search/README.md

 The name is styled to respond to a hover effect and display a green shadow.

 ### How It Is Used:
-When a user visits the site, the user is presented with an autocomplete input text field and a map.
+When a user visits the site, the user is presented with an autocomplete input text field for city search; styled radio buttons for refined search to show interests such as Natural Places, Museums, and Zoos; and a map.
 The map is centrally zoomed to lat: 47.45 and  lng: -30.27 which is somewhere at the North atlantic ocean.
 This way, the user is not presented any particular country.

-When the user types into the textfield, the autocomplete feature automatically loads suggestions cities/countries for the user to choose.
+When the user types into the textfield, the autocomplete feature automatically loads suggestions of cities/countries for the user to choose.

-On clicking a place,  google maps loads.
-With places of interest within the selected city/country loaded on a table which now appears on the left margin of the map for the user to find a particular interest.
-Also while the table populates with places of interests, markers are also dropping on the map.
-And on clicking any of the listed places, an info window opens presenting details about the clicked place..
+When the choice of city/country is made by the user by clicking on any of the autocomplete suggestions,  google maps loads to show Natural Places (this is the default) within the city/country chosen.
+Also, a table which now appears on the left margin of the map is loaded with places of interests found for the search.
+Also while the table populates with places of interest, icons drop on the map to the location corresponding to the result returned.
+And on clicking either the icons or the list on the search result table, an info window opens presenting information about the place clicked.
-There is also a drop-down menu to enable the user refine his/her search results into Amusement parks, Aquarium, Art Gallery, Museums, Zoos, Hotels, Restaurants.
+The user also has a choice to display or remove Hotels and Restaurants from or onto the map by clicking the Hotel / Restaurant (checkboxes) to the right of the autocomplete text field.
-It is important to note that the map always load with tiny icons of restaurants, hotels, hospitals, libraries, etc., within the map viewable area.
-These are clickable icons too that when clicked with display an info Window with more information about the clicked place.
+It is important to note that these icons are dropped within the map zoomed viewable area.
+There are clickable icons, that when clicked will display an info Window with more information and photo if any, about the clicked location.

 ### Users will be able:
-1. Search for a destination city
+1. Search for a destination by city/country by typing into an autocomplete textfield
 2. Find tourist attractions within the search city/country
-3. Find accommodation
-4. Find bars and restaurants
+3. Find hotels, bars and restaurants

 ### Technologies used
 The site was developed using html / html 5, CSS / CSS 3, Bootstrap, Javascript, jQuery, Cloud9, and Google Maps Api, Google Places Api, git/github.

 #### Limitations
-There are presently lots of limitations.
-I have read lots of api pages but could not find solutions on how to drop the markers in different colours for different categories.
-For instance a green marker can be for Amusement parks, blue for museums, yellow for restaurants, etc. And even how to use numbers to label the markers instead of the aphabets.
-Another limitation is the search results found for places and displayed on the results table at the left margin of the map are not more than 26 listed places at a time.
-Also, I was not able to search for each categories separately and aggregate their results.
-Example, get the result for hotels and then from museums and display those only.
-Also, since icons of places such as restaurants, bars, hospitals, etc., are preloaded on the map when it displays, it is not possible to highlight or modify those icons.
-I do not have control over these icons.
+There are between 50 and 100 or even more different places of interest that can be searched for, but for simplicity, I decided to only add Natural Places, Museums, and Zoos.
+Using a listbox or a dropdown menu more places can be added.

 #### Support:
 There is much room to develop this page further.
-And you are welcome to contribute to solve some of the mentioned limitations above.
-These may be limitations perculiar only to this page, as I have seen a much more advanced use of the map api here https://www.tripadvisor.ie/Attractions-g186600-Activities-Cork_County_Cork.html#MAPVIEW which shows that the limitations presented above on the page are solvable.
+And you are welcome to contribute to improve the page.
+Efforts have been made to make the page as responsive as possible.

 #### Source:
 1. https://developers.google.com/maps/documentation/javascript/places-autocomplete#map_controls